sahannanasith/Knight-2D-Game/README.md

 # Knight-2D-Game
-A simple game built using HTML, CSS, and JavaScript.
-Enjoy playing and feel free to explore the code!
+A 2D Knight Game built using HTML, CSS, and JavaScript.
+In this game, you control a brave knight who must dodge incoming dragons by jumping over them.
+The dragons continuously move toward the knight, increasing the challenge as the game progresses.
+If the knight collides with a dragon, it's game over!

+The game features simple yet engaging mechanics, smooth animations, and an intuitive control system.
+Perfect for testing your reflexes and having fun!

+Feel free to explore the code, customize the gameplay, and enhance the experience!

 ![Image](https://github.com/user-attachments/assets/12e26571-8964-472c-80ef-f558a238482a)